 Subject Area Knowledge Skills Should be able to describe: Should be able to: Risk factors for suicide and a Make a preliminary Mental Health & Wellbeing safe process for asking about assessment of suicide risk risk of suicide. and draw up a safety plan with an athlete in distress; Aspects of athletes' unique collaborate with an athlete experiences that are relevant to include contingencies to risk to self-harm and suicide that reduce risk specific to in sport. the sporting environment (e.g. whilst away on tour).
 Common mood disorders and common precipitants for Make preliminary mental health disorders in assessments of these athletes. issues; know which screening tests might be Concepts of athletic identity helpful to offer an athlete and transition that arise in with low mood; be able to athletes at different stages of discuss some basic mood their sporting journeys. management strategies; know when to refer for The relationship between specialist assessment. injury and mental health and wellbeing.
 Discuss with an athlete in an informed way some of Harassment and abuse, the the key psychological issues effects of trauma on mental related to injury, pain and health; outline key features of mental ill health in athletes; Post Traumatic Stress Disorder know when to refer to a (PTSD). clinical psychologist or sports psychiatrist.
-The relationship between sleep, sleep disorder and Use safeguarding processes; mental wellbeing. know when to refer an athlete to a mental health Typical presentation of practitioner following Attention Deficit Hyperactivity traumatic experiences.
-Disorder (ADHD), including the process UK Anti-Doping (UKAD) use to grant a Therapeutic Use Exemption (TUE).
+The relationship between sleep, sleep disorder and Use safeguarding processes; mental wellbeing. know when to refer an + athlete to a mental health Typical presentation of practitioner following Attention Deficit Hyperactivity traumatic experiences.
+Disorder (ADHD), including the Office advice at a 1 process UK Anti-Doping Offer advice about sleep (UKAD) use to grant a hygiene; know when to refer for further

+Therapeutic Use Exemption (TUE).